biosustain/dsp_nf-nanoseq-preprocess/README.md

 *`parquetpath` - path tp parquet file of metadata

-* `flowcell` - temporary for testing purposed will be retrieved from parquet in the future
+* `flowcellPos` - Flowcell Position [1-5] temporary for testing purposed will be retrieved from parquet in the future
 * `publishDir` - location to put samplesheet.csv - merged fastq files will be in a subdirectory called `fastq_merged`

 *`fasta` - path to reference fasta file